-Amounts reported for Corporate in the table below include any amounts attributable to PHPC.
+Amounts reported for Corporate in the table below include any amounts attributable to PHPC prior to the PHPC Redemption (see Note 4).

 Management evaluates each segment's performance based on its segment profit, which for all segments is its earnings/loss before income taxes and equity method earnings/loss before impairment of property, goodwill and other intangible assets, facility closure related costs, restructuring expenses, gain/loss on assets and liabilities held for sale, gain/loss on sale of businesses and facilities, gain on/adjustment to bargain purchase, interest expense and other unallocated corporate income and expenses.
 The following tables present information about the Company's reportable segments.